49 Different Types of Snakes in Florida

 The thick body of the southern watersnake, also called a banded water snake, is covered in crossbands.

-Thinner, lighter bands divide the large, dark bands, which are usually brown, black, or red.
+Thinner, lighter bands divide the large, dark bands, usually brown, black, or red.

-Southern water snakes typically reach lengths of 22–42 inches (56–107 cm).
+Southern water snakes typically reach 22–42 inches (56–107 cm).
 They are found in all of Florida’s counties but not the Florida Keys.

 Despite being fully harmless and non-venomous, these types of snakes in Florida can easily be confused for cottonmouths due to their striking resemblance in appearance.